 Hitting snooze a few too many times, meetings that run through your lunch hour, and last-minute plans can leave you hungry for hours on end.
 And then when you do get a chance to sit down for a meal, you’re more likely to eat everything in sight.

 “Many people overcompensate for skipping meals by consuming more calories than needed at the next meal,” Katy MacQueen, senior bariatric dietitian at Brigham and Women’s Hospital, says.
 If you frequently forgo breakfast, know this: Research shows breakfast eaters tend to weigh less and have more success keeping the weight off.

-If you’re a frequent breakfast skipper, prepare healthy, delicious make-ahead breakfasts like egg cups, overnight oats, protein muffins, and energy bars so you have something to look forward to — and you don’t have to whip something up from scratch each and every morning.
+How to break it: If you’re a frequent breakfast skipper, prepare healthy, delicious make-ahead breakfasts like egg cups, overnight oats, protein muffins, and energy bars so you have something to look forward to — and you don’t have to whip something up from scratch each and every morning.

 If you regularly miss lunch because work and life get crazy and you forget to eat — or can’t find the time to — set a reminder.
 Scheduling 20 or so minutes to sit down and enjoy your meal not only helps prevent you from missing it but also signals to coworkers that you’re busy.

 But let’s be real: Sometimes it can feel like there aren’t enough hours or minutes in the day to prepare a meal, let alone eat it.

 If you’re a lunch skipper, keep healthy, portable snacks on hand like energy balls, nut and seed mixes, or roasted chickpeas to tide you over until your next meal.
 And if dinner is your problem, keep a meal or two of leftovers ready to go in the freezer for busy nights.